Mac Adams: Public work

 Adams has also made over 13 large-scale public art projects.
 He designed the Korean War Memorial at The Battery in New York City.
 This was one of the first major memorials dedicated to the Korean War in the United States, and was installed in 1991.

 Teaching

 In 2009 the State University of New York College at Old Westbury, awarded him Distinguished Teaching Professor.

 Collections

-Mac Adams work has been acquired by over 35 public museums such as Museum of Modern Art, New York, Center Pompidou, Paris, Brooklyn, La Jolla Museum of Contemporary Art, California Museum, Mudam, Musee D’Art Moderne, Luxembourg.
+Mac Adams's work has been acquired by over 35 public museums such as Museum of Modern Art, New York, Center Pompidou, Paris, Brooklyn, La Jolla Museum of Contemporary Art, California Museum, Mudam, Musee D’Art Moderne, Luxembourg.
 Harvard University.